abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 #### 🔸 Number.EPSILON

-This is literally small number.
+This is a literally small number.

 ```js
 // Default EPSILON Value